 3. Numbers – Money Issue

 It was the most confusing thing from all.
-Official currency in Iran is rial, but at any possible situations everyone gives you prices in ‘tomans’.
+The official currency in Iran is rial, but at any possible situations everyone gives you prices in ‘tomans’.

 I’m good with maths, never had problems with numbers, and to be frank the calculation system is easy!
 1 toman = 10rials.
 But what I couldn’t get my head around is why oh why they are still operating in currency which has been replaced in 1932?
 80 years ago!

 I remember redenomination of Polish currency back in 1995.
 On the beginning, my grandmother sometimes gave value in the old currency.
 We all did for first few months, but after the period of transition and getting used to, it was gone.
 But not in Iran, oh no!Rials are an official currency for last 80 years and yet all prices are in tomans? #currencymixupClick To Tweet

 Do you think found this toman/rial thing slightly confusing but funny?
 Wait for this!

 In Iran, they have another problem regarding money.
 They are in lack of small notes and coins.
 And this is super serious, getting a note of 2000rials or even 500 is close to impossible!
 So when I got one, I was showing it to everyone!
 Ha ha ha

 Ok, but what happens in the shops when they have no money to give you your change back?
 They pay you back in sweets, yes you heard me well, sweets.
 They always have some bars next to the cashier and they just throw it in your bag.
 Seems like heaven?
 For those with the sweet tooth for sure!
 Meaning all Iranians!Change in sweets?
 That sounds like paradise! #sweetloversgonnabehappyClick To Tweet

 Do you remember this famous crazy phrase “Come to the dark side, we have cookies”?
 It is all over the Internet but nobody knows where is it from and who started it!?